Search Articles

 How a Letter of Instruction May Benefit You

-Closeup of woman signing paperwork at table.While it is important to have an updated estate plan, there is a great deal of information that your heirs should know that does not necessarily fit into a will, trust, or other components of an estate plan.
+Lawyer consulting with client in office.While it is important to have an updated estate plan, there is a great deal of information that your heirs should know that does not necessarily fit into a will, trust, or other documents.

 The solution is a letter of instruction, which can provide your heirs with guidance if you die or become incapacitated.